2013 GMC Sierra 1500 Hybrid Interior

 The base Sierra Hybrid seats up to six people on cloth seats with a front bench seat, while the upper trim seats five with front bucket seats and leather upholstery.
-A power driver’s seat is optional on the base trim and standard on the upper trim.
+A power driver’s seat is optional in the base trim and standard in the upper trim.
 Most critics agree that the Sierra Hybrid’s cabin is spacious and comfortable for those riding in either the front or back.
-One reviewer mentions that back-seat comfort would benefit from a more angled seatback, though.
+One reviewer mentions that back-seat comfort would benefit from a more angled seatback.
 Another says that outward visibility is good.

 - "Combined with the rear bench, this configuration can seat up to six.
 Grab the premium 3HB and you'll find comfortable leather bucket seats for the driver and the front companion.
 Regardless of model choices, this is a crew cab and there's enough head, should and leg room that even with six people there's a feeling of spaciousness." -- HybridCars.com

 - "Otherwise, the 2012 Sierra Hybrid's crew cab treats its passengers as expected, with a quiet ride and roomy seating, although the rear comfort level could be improved with a better seatback angle." -- Edmunds (2012)